torproject/stem/docs/tutorials/to_russia_with_love.rst

 Reading Twitter
 ---------------

-Now lets do somthing a little more interesting, and read a Twitter feed over Tor.
-This can be done `using thier API
+Now lets do something a little more interesting, and read a Twitter feed over Tor.
+This can be done `using their API
 <https://dev.twitter.com/rest/reference/get/statuses/user_timeline>`_, for
 authentication `see their instructions
 <https://dev.twitter.com/oauth/overview/application-owner-access-tokens>`_...